spryker/spryker-docs/docs/pbc/all/ratings-reviews/202212.0/third-party-integrations/integrate-bazaarvoice.md

 ### 2. Add markup to custom templates

-The Bazaarvoice app takes data on products from the Storefront pages (for example, Product Detail page, Catalog page).
+The Bazaarvoice app takes data on products from the Storefront pages—for example, the **Product Details** or **Catalog** page.
 To get necessary data from the pages, schemas from [Schema.org](https://schema.org/) are used.
 By default, the necessary markups are already available in the Yves templates.

-If you have custom Yves templates or make your own frontend, add the markups required for the Bazaarvoice app according to the tables below.
+If you have custom Yves templates or make your own frontend, add the markups required for the Bazaarvoice app according to the following tables.

-#### DCC (dynamic catalog collection) for products
+#### Dynamic catalog collection (DCC) for products

 Core template: `SprykerShop/Yves/ProductDetailPage/Theme/default/views/pdp/pdp.twig`

 | schema.org property          | Bazaarvoice property |